 The lottery is used to assign students to magnet programs.
 When there are more students applying to a program than there are seats available, the lottery runs on the following priorities:

-- Student who live within 1/3 mile of a full magnet school, up to 20% of seats available at that school.
+- Students who live within the designated Magnet Proximity Area of a full magnet school (typically a 1/3 mile radius around the school), up to 20% of seats available at that school.